dotnetdeveloper20xx/End-to-End-Management-of-Real-Estate-Development-Projects/step-by-step-implementation-diary.md

 The goal of this phase is to connect the business entity to database mapping safely before creating migrations or API endpoints.

+## Phase 11 Note — LocalDB Instance Selection

+The developer checked available SQL LocalDB instances and found `MSSQLLocalDB` and `ProjectsV13`.
+We selected `MSSQLLocalDB` because it is the standard LocalDB instance commonly used for local .NET development.

+The connection string now points to `(localdb)\MSSQLLocalDB` and will create a database called `BuildEstateDb`.
+This keeps the project simple and local, without requiring full SQL Server setup.

+We also added an EF Core design-time DbContext factory.
+This factory helps the EF Core migration tools create `ApplicationDbContext` even when the full API is not running.

+The goal of this phase is to create the first migration and apply it to SQL Server LocalDB.
+Once completed, the `LandOpportunities` table should exist in the database.